Course availability for any given semester can be accessed through howdy.tamu.edu.

 335. Cultures of Central Asia.
 (3-0).
 Dr. Cynthia Werner, Credit 3.
 Central Asia is situated in a key geo-strategic position between China, Russia, Iran, India and Turkey.
 In addition, Central Asia has valuable natural resources, including oil and gas.
 Historically, the region is best known for the infamous Mongol ruler Genghis Khan and the legendary Silk Road trade route.
 In more recent years, Central Asia is best known for the seemingly inexplicable development of Islamic-based terrorism, especially in Afghanistan.
 Geographically, this course covers the peoples and cultures of post-Soviet Central Asia (Tajikistan, Turkmenistan, Uzbekistan, Kazakhstan and Kyrgyzstan), Afghanistan, western China (Xinjiang province), and Mongolia.
 Course topics include colonialism and post-colonialism in Central Asia; ethnicity and nationalism; religious beliefs and practices; ethnic conflict; gender relations; nomadic pastoralism; and the impacts of urbanization, modernization, and globalization.
 Prerequisite: Junior or senior classification.
 Cross-listed with ASIA 335.

 340. Folklore and the Supernatural.
 (3-0).
-Dr. Tom Green, 3 Credits.
+TBA.
+3 Credits.
 Introduction to the traditional expressions of the super¬natural such as superstition, belief tale and divination classified as folklore genres and their relationships to the cultures in which they develop; theories drawn from anthropology, folklore and related social sciences.
 Prerequisite: Junior or senior classification.

 353. Archaeology of Ancient Greece.
 (3-0).
 Dr. Deborah Carlson, 3 Credits.
 Archaeology of ancient Greece from the Stone Age until the ascent of Rome in the Hellenistic Period; remains of ancient Greek art (sculpture, mosaic, painting), architecture (temples, homes, civic structures), religion (figurines, votive offerings), and social history (coins, inscriptions).
 Prerequisite: Junior or senior classification.
 Cross-listed with CLAS 353.